Fabrizio Scaccia

-Fabrizio Scaccia (born August 21, 1984) is an American football placekicker who is currently a free agent.
-He was signed by the Arizona Rattlers as a street free agent in 2010.
+Fabrizio Scaccia (born August 21, 1984) is an American former professional football placekicker.
+He was signed by the Arizona Rattlers of the Arena Football League (AFL) as a street free agent in 2010.
 He attended Indian River State College, a school that did not have a football team, so he joined semi-pro football.

-He has also been a member of the San Francisco 49ers of the National Football League, the Sacramento Mountain Lions in the UFL and the Philadelphia Soul, Iowa Barnstormers and Jacksonville Sharks of the AFL.
-Scaccia has a daughter named Gabriella.
+He was also a member of the San Francisco 49ers of the National Football League (NFL), the Sacramento Mountain Lions of the United Football League (UFL), and the Philadelphia Soul, Iowa Barnstormers, and Jacksonville Sharks of the AFL.

-Early years
+Early life

-Scaccia was a dual sport letterman in football and soccer for four years (2000-2003) at St. Lucie West Centennial High School in Port St. Lucie, Florida.
+Scaccia was a dual sport letterman in football and soccer for four years (2000–2003) at St. Lucie West Centennial High School in Port St. Lucie, Florida.